Faucet Replacement Cost: What You'll Pay in 2026

 Is it worth hiring a plumber to replace a faucet, or can I DIY?

-For modern homes with accessible plumbing and a like-for-like faucet swap, DIY is a perfectly viable option that can save $150–$450 in labor.
+For modern homes with accessible plumbing and a like-for-like faucet swap, DIY is a perfectly viable option that can save $150 to $450 in labor.
 However, if your home is older, your shutoff valves are corroded, or you need to change the faucet hole configuration, a licensed plumber is the safer choice.
 Botched DIY installs can result in leaks or water damage that cost far more than a plumber's fee.

 How long does faucet installation take?

 A straightforward faucet replacement typically takes 30 minutes to 2 hours for a professional plumber.
-DIY installations may take longer — especially for first-timers working in tight cabinet spaces.
+DIY installations may take longer, especially for first-timers working in tight cabinet spaces.
 Jobs that require plumbing modifications, new hole drilling, or valve replacements can extend the timeline to half a day.

 What should I look for when buying a replacement faucet?